 - The Canadian High School or Secondary School Diplomas

 - International Baccalaureate Diploma with a minimum 32 - 35 points,

-Certificate and Diploma holders from Polytechnics, Institutes of Technology, and private colleges with a Singapore Polytechnic-based syllabus, will also be considered for direct entry to Bachelor degree courses.
+- Certificate/Foundation/Diploma holders from private colleges and universities will also be considered for direct entry to bachelor degree courses.

 Holders of a good Bachelor degree (Honours) will be considered for postgraduate Masters degree study or PhD study in exceptional cases.